christina wocintechchat com swi1DGRCshQ unsplash

 1. What is Redundancy?

 Redundancy occurs when an employer decides they need to reduce their workforce, either because a particular job or role is no longer required or due to economic challenges that make it necessary to downsize.
 It’s not about the performance of the employee but the viability of the position they hold.
+If you’re facing this situation, understanding your rights as an employee is crucial.

 2. Legal Obligations